VeltuneGroup/Veltune-Desktop/README.md

-Veltune Desktop is a community-maintained fork of the original YouTube Music desktop app.
+Veltune Desktop is a community-driven continuation of Pear Desktop, the original YouTube Music desktop client.
+It focuses on stability, active maintenance, and ongoing improvements while preserving its plugin-based architecture.
-It keeps the Electron wrapper and plugin system while continuing development, fixes, and maintenance.

 ## Contents